Kyle Lewis named American League Rookie of the Year, becoming the fourth Mariners player to win

 Lewis finished the 2020 season with a .262/.364/.437 slash line* with three doubles, 11 homers, 28 RBI, five stolen bases, 34 walks and 71 strikeouts in 58 games.
 He was named the Mariners’ most valuable player by the Seattle chapter of the Baseball Writers’ Association of America.

 Lewis has racked up postseasons honors from various outlets following his strong season.
-He was recently named the American League’s most outstanding rookie by the Major League Baseball Players Association in their 2020 Players Choice awards.
-He was also named the AL Rookie of the Year by The Sporting News and Baseball Digest.
+He recently was named the American League’s most outstanding rookie by the Major League Baseball Players Association in its 2020 Players Choice awards.
+He also was named the AL Rookie of the Year by The Sporting News and Baseball Digest.

+But the success this season and the resulting accolades, including the highest honor for a rookie, are the culmination of hours upon hours of work to overcome the adversity of a gruesome injury and all the precious time lost because of it.

+The Mariners’ first-round draft choice (No. overall 11) in 2016 out of Mercer University, Lewis was off to a strong start to his first professional season with the short-season Everett Aqua Sox.
+He had slash line of .299/.385/.538 with eight doubles, five triples, three homers and 26 RBI in his first 30 games.
+After a slow start, he was hitting .364 with a 1.114 OPS over the final 20 games.

 *-batting average/on-base percentage/slugging percentage